andreqts/UDACITY-Full-Stack-exercises/projects/02_trivia_api/worked_code/README.md

 ## Getting Started

 The frontend application is implemented in React.
 All persistent data is stored in the backend server, in a Postgresql database.
 The backend server is implemented using Flask, in Python, and SQLAlchemy ORM.
-The frontend communicates asynchronously with the backend, using AJAX, through a well defined backend API, whose endpoints are documented below.
+The frontend communicates asynchronously with the backend, using AJAX, through a well defined backend API, whose endpoints are documented in the [./backend](https://github.com/udacity/FSND/blob/master/projects/02_trivia_api/starter/backend/README.md) directory.
 The application was designed to be tested running in localhost.
 The **backend** runs by default on **TCP port 5000**, while the **frontend** runs on **TCP port 3000**.
+Data exchanged between the frontend and backend applications is always in **JSON format**.
 Test codes are provided in Python for the backend, and in React for the frontend, covering all essential functionality.
 For the backend, unit tests cover every endpoints and its most likely possible error handling.